tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 }
 ```

-Assuming successful parsing of received authorization code and state from query parameters, it uses the parsed values for acquiring an access token from GitHub, which will then be stored as a cookie to be sent along with future requests to the Utterances API.
+Assuming successful parsing of authorization code and state (passed as URL query parameters), it uses the retrieved information for acquiring an access token from GitHub, which will then be stored as a cookie to be sent along with future requests to the Utterances API.

 [`utterances-oauth/src/routes.ts#L123`](https://github.com/utterance/utterances-oauth/blob/master/src/routes.ts#L123)
 ```javascript